Next monitoring will be held on line of confrontation of troops

 Baku.
-15 January.
-REPORT.AZ/ On January 16, 2018, the Office of the Personal Representative of the OSCE Chairperson-in-Office in accordance with its mandate plans to conduct the next ceasefire monitoring exercise on the LOC, near the village Saryjaly (Aghdam region).
+24 January.
+REPORT.AZ/ On January 25, 2018, the Office of the Personal Representative of the OSCE Chairperson-in-Office in accordance with its mandate plans to conduct the next ceasefire monitoring exercise on the LOC, in the territory Goranboy region.

 Report was informed in the press service of the Azerbaijani Ministry of Defence (MoD).

-The Personal Representative`s field assistant Ghenadie Petrica will carry out the monitoring exercise from the territory of Azerbaijan.
+The Personal Representative`s field assistants Ghenadie Petrica and Martin Schuster will carry out the monitoring exercise from the territory of Azerbaijan.

-The Personal Representative`s field assistants Mihail Olaru and Martin Schuster will carry out the monitoring exercise in the territory of the Republic of Azerbaijan occupied and controlled by the armed forces of Armenia.
+The Personal Representative Andrzej Kasprzyk, his field assistants Mihail Olaru and Ognjen Jovic will carry out the monitoring exercise on the territory of the Republic of Azerbaijan occupied and controlled by the armed forces of Armenia.

 News DepartmentNews Author